-His current postdoctoral research (habilitation project) focuses on the comparative cultural and social aspects of solemn processions & festive entries in Central Europe, esp. in the late medieval and early modern capital and residential city of Vienna.
+His current postdoctoral research at the university of Vienna focuses on the comparative cultural and social aspects of solemn processions & festive entries in Western & Central Europe.

-The Medieval Cult & Processional Veneration of the Eucharist in Central Europe: The Royal Cities of Cracow and Buda in a Comparative Perspective, Mediaevalia Historica Bohemica, 18/1, 2015, 101–184.
+The Medieval Cult & Processional Veneration of the Eucharist in Central Europe: The Royal Cities of Cracow and Buda in a Comparative Perspective.
+In: Mediaevalia Historica Bohemica, 18/1, 2015, 101–184.

-Ecce panis angelorum: A középkori bécsi és budai úrnapok és körmenetek közép-európai kitekintésben / Ecce panis angelorum: Corpus Christi in Medieval Vienna and Buda in a Central European Perspective, Történelmi Szemle / Historical Review, 2015/2, 1–36.
+Ecce panis angelorum: A középkori bécsi és budai úrnapok és körmenetek közép-európai kitekintésben [Ecce panis angelorum: Corpus Christi in Medieval Vienna and Buda in a Central European Perspective].* In: Történelmi Szemle / Historical Review, 2015/2, 1–36.

-Metamorphoses of Corpus Christi: Eucharistic Processions & Clashes in Fifteenth- and Sixteenth-Century Vienna, Theatrum Historiae, 15, 2014, 1-42.
+Metamorphoses of Corpus Christi: Eucharistic Processions & Clashes in Fifteenth- and Sixteenth-Century Vienna.
+In: Theatrum Historiae, 15, 2014, 9–50.